AyabongaQwabi/south-african-fake-id-generator/README.md

 # South African Fake Id Generator
 ### What does it do?
-This package generates valid and invalid random South African Identity numbers.
+This package generates valid and invalid fake (random) South African Identity numbers.

 This library can also check if the ID number supplied is a valid SouthAfrican ID number.